Tong-ST/debian_sway/README.md

         sudo modprobe -r iwlwifi
         sudo modprobe iwlwifi
         ```
+        - If you run into wifi problem again:
+            1. Try redo those command
+            2. ON/OFF secure boot (But keep UEFI wifi connection always enable)
+            3. Switch between kernel
 2. Upgrade Linux kernel to newer version might find the guide how to somewhere it's different per distro but In debian I just upgrade with [ Liquorix](https://liquorix.net/) (Detail at Debian setup) This help me fix a lot of hardware problem

 3. Alternative, if thing still break and you can't find the way to fix it try install older version that you machine ship with for example [Thinkpad linux support](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) not sure this way is really necessary these day since patch and support usaully ship with newer Linux kernel